Prediction markets for hedge funds.

 Tax treatment?

-Kalshi event contracts are CFTC-regulated derivatives and are typically treated as Section 1256 contracts (60/40 long-term/short-term blend) for US tax purposes; this is the standard CFTC futures treatment.
-Polymarket's tax treatment is different and depends on the fund's structure.
-Funds should consult tax counsel; this paragraph is not tax advice.
+Kalshi event contracts are typically treated as Section 1256 contracts (60/40 long-term/short-term blend) for US tax purposes — the standard CFTC futures treatment.
+Polymarket treatment depends on the fund's structure.

 How does NAV reporting work?